Mammography is a critical procedure for women and is considered the most effective tool for early breast tumor detection.

 Mammography, also known as a mammogram, is the examination of the breasts using x-rays.
 Mammography is considered the most effective tool for early breast tumor detection.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis.
 There are two types of mammography, screening and diagnostic.
 Screening mammography is used for patients with no symptoms or concerns.
 Two standard images are taken of each breast.
 Diagnostic mammography is a specialized mammogram designed to solve a particular problem.
 The radiologist designs each exam in order to answer the particular problem at hand.

 Our practice uses digital mammography.
 Also known as full-field digital mammography, digital mammography produces images that are shown on a high resolution monitor.
 Because the images are digital, they allow the radiologist to alter the magnification, brightness and contrast of the to produce highly detailed images.
-Computer-aided detection, or CAD, uses complex algorithms to aid the radiologist in noting abnormal areas of density, mass, or calcification that may alert the radiologist to the presence of cancer.
-The CAD system highlights these areas on the images alerting the need for further analysis.

 HOW OFTEN SHOULD I HAVE A MAMMOGRAM?